-- A parent or guardian should keep copies of a student's essential records.
+- A parent, guardian, or other trusted family member should keep copies of your essential records.

-Figuring out what to bring to college can be overwhelming for any new student.
-Typical items might include clothes, bedding, and toiletries.
-However, students should also add 10 important types of papers and documents to their packing list.
+Figuring out what to bring to college can be overwhelming.
+Typical items like clothes, bedding, toiletries, and a mini fridge may seem like the obvious essentials.
+However, you should also add important papers and documents to your college packing list.

-Records you may need to bring include a government-issued photo identification (ID), bank information, health and immunization records, and other legal documents.
-The information contained in these items may be essential for various aspects of college life — especially during the first few weeks.
+Records you may need to bring include a government-issued photo ID, your bank information, health and immunization records, evidence of insurance, and other legal documents.
+The information contained in these items may be required for various aspects of college life, especially during the first few weeks.

-Students new to campus must show an official photo ID, such as a driver's license or state-issued identification card.
-Students can obtain either ID by contacting their state's department of transportation or bureau of motor vehicles.
+New students must have an official photo ID, such as a driver's license or state-issued identification card.
+You can obtain either ID by contacting your state's Department of Transportation or Department of Motor Vehicles.

-Other acceptable forms of identification include a tribal ID card or military common access card or identification card.
-International students can also use their Permanent Resident Card or a passport.
+Other acceptable forms of identification include a tribal ID card and a military common access card.
+International students can use their permanent resident card or passport.

 2. Social Security Card

-The United States Social Security Administration issues Social Security cards.
-People generally need this to get a job or access other government services.
-This card also proves essential when moving to a new state or acquiring an official photo ID.
+The United States Social Security Administration issues Social Security cards, which are typically needed to get a job and access other government services.
+Your Social Security card will be necessary if you're moving to a new state or getting an official photo ID.

-Students can leave their original Social Security card with their parents or guardians, but they need at least a photocopy to keep with them while on campus.
+Though you can leave your original Social Security card with your parents or guardians, you should at least keep a photocopy with you on campus.

 3. Birth Certificate

-An original birth certificate (or a photocopy) provides legitimate proof of identity.
-Students who lack an identifying document can use their birth certificate to get or replace a driver's license, replace a Social Security card, or travel outside the country.
-Some colleges and universities might require students to produce this document before registering for classes.
+An original birth certificate or photocopy provides proof of identity.
+Students who lack an identifying document can use their birth certificate to get or replace a driver's license, replace a Social Security card, and travel outside the country.

 4. Medical and Immunization Records

-Because students on a college campus typically occupy communal areas and classrooms, they may be more likely to spread infections.
-For this reason, many postsecondary institutions require students to show proof of immunization against certain diseases, such as hepatitis A and B, measles, mumps, and rubella.
+Students occupy communal areas around campus and are thus more likely to spread infections.
+As a result, many colleges require you to show proof of immunization against certain diseases, such as hepatitis A and B, measles, mumps, and rubella.
 You may also be required to show proof of vaccination against COVID-19.